-They supported the campaign with a TV ad that looks a bit like a spoof horror trailer if you watch it back now: a pair of hands engraving "AIDS" into a gravestone while John Hurt does a scary voiceover.
-But there's no doubt it was effective: it terrified people into talking about and practicing safe sex, and other countries – including America, whose government hadn't conducted any national campaign by that point – started to follow the UK's lead.
+They supported the campaign with a TV ad that looks a bit like a spoof horror trailer if you watch it now: a pair of hands engraving "AIDS" into a gravestone while John Hurt does a scary voiceover.
+But there's no doubt it was effective: it terrified people into talking about and practicing safe sex, and other countries—including America, whose government hadn't conducted any national campaign by that point—started to follow the UK's lead.

-Nearly 30 years on, Lord Fowler still does his bit in the fight against HIV/AIDS.
-In 2011, he chaired a six-month investigation into how the UK has dealt with preventing and treating the virus, and in 2014 released the book AIDS: Don't Die of Prejudice after travelling to nine countries around the world and finding HIV/AIDS sufferers treated with ignorance, prejudice and intolerance.
+Nearly 30 years later, Lord Fowler still does his bit in the fight against HIV/AIDS.
+In 2011, he chaired a six-month investigation into how the UK has dealt with preventing and treating the virus, and in 2014 released the book AIDS: Don't Die of Prejudice after traveling to nine countries around the world and finding HIV/AIDS sufferers treated with ignorance, prejudice, and intolerance.

-During the filming of our new documentary CHEMSEX, we sat down for a chat with Lord Fowler.
+During the filming of VICE UK's new documentary, CHEMSEX, we sat down for a chat with Lord Fowler.
 Below is that interview edited for length and clarity.

-The "AIDS: Don't Die of Ignorance" advert released in 1987
+The "AIDS: Don't Die of Ignorance" advertisement released in 1987

 VICE: To start, can you give us a rundown of what you did and the challenges you faced in raising awareness about the AIDS epidemic in the 1980s?